jacobcode01/AutoIQ/README.md

 - This allows the project to run consistently on any system with [Docker](https://www.docker.com/) installed.
 - It eliminates dependency mismatches and OS-specific issues.
 - Same Docker image can be used to deploy on Render, Docker Hub or run locally with a single docker command.

-### Challenge 7 : Communicating Prediction Uncertainty

-#### Problem
-- A single point prediction doesn't tell a buyer/seller how confident the model actually is.
-- Our initial `prediction ± MAE` range went negative for cheap cars and needed the training-time MAE hardcoded in `.env`.

-#### Solution
-- I trained two `GradientBoostingRegressor` models on the 10th and 90th percentile of price (quantile loss).
-- The range now scales naturally with the predicted price and can't go negative, with a clip at 0 as a safety net.
-- Both models ship as `lower_pipe.pkl`/`upper_pipe.pkl`, so the range updates automatically on retraining, no `.env` value to sync.

 <hr>